 Which residence halls have you lived in?
 How would you describe the hall’s personality?
 What is/was the best thing about living on campus?

-I have lived in Copeland, Howard, and Holmes.
+I have lived in Copeland, Platt-Howard, and Holmes.
 Copeland is one of the most rambunctious communities on campus and houses mostly first-year students.
 If you’re someone who is really outgoing and likes to meet a variety of people, Copeland is ideal.
 Howard is part of the Platt-Howard complex and probably my favorite dorm.
 It’s a quieter, generally artistic and creative community, and also houses mostly first- and second-year students.
 Holmes is for sophomores and up, and is often referred to as “Hotel Holmes.”
 It’s very new and feels the most modern out of the dorms.
 The best thing about living on campus is the close proximity to everything you need … the dining hall, classes, professors, the health office, all the resources in Templeton, etc. It’s also nice to be able to live within walking distance of your friends.
 I may be biased as an RA, but I think Campus Living does a great job of creating halls that feel like communities.
 That’s why I keep coming back.

 If you have studied or will study overseas while at Lewis & Clark, how did you choose your program?
 What did your overseas study add to your L&C experience so far?